54chen/vultr-saver/README.md

 ## What is Vultr-saver?

-By the api of Vultr and SleepWatcher, Vultr-saver can destroy your instance when you close your laptop.
+By the api of Vultr and SleepWatcher, Vultr-saver can destroy your instance when you put your Mac to sleep.
 So you can save at least 50% discount of the server price!

 ## How to use?